-Her research program focuses on social determinants of health including understanding mechanisms of stress among racial and ethnic and immigrant minority populations across the life course.
+Her research program focuses on social determinants of health including understanding mechanisms of stress among racial/ethnic and immigrant populations across the life course.
 She is also interested in how legal and citizenship status contributes to marginalization, social exclusion, and health disparities among immigrants.
-Currently, some of her projects include examining loneliness and social isolation, as well as biosocial mechanisms between legal and citizenship status and health among racial and immigrant minority adults in the US.
+Currently, some of her projects include examining loneliness and social isolation, as well as biosocial mechanisms between legal and citizenship status and health among immigrant populations in the US.

 Tsuchiya, K., Toles, O., Levesque, C., Horner, K., Ryu, E., Chan, L., & DeWaard, J. (2021).
 Perceived structural vulnerability among detained noncitizen immigrants in Minnesota.
 PLoS ONE, 16(6): e0252232.